Overview

 SX Bet runs a full testnet environment (called Toronto) that mirrors mainnet.
 Use testnet to develop and test your integration without risking real funds, then switch to mainnet by updating a few configuration values.Testnet setup

-Open a support chat on sx.bet to receive testnet USDC.3.
-Enable betting on testnet
+Open a support chat on sx.bet to receive testnet USDC.

 Configuration reference

-SX_ENV=mainnet(or update your config to use mainnet values) - Use your mainnet private key and API key (testnet keys won’t work on mainnet)
+- Use your mainnet private key and API key — testnet keys won’t work on mainnet.
+See API keys

 Common pitfalls